towns-protocol/towns/river/core/node/README.md

 To create new sql migration files, see the documentation [here](https://github.com/golang-migrate/migrate/blob/master/GETTING_STARTED.md).
 As an example:

-cd core/node && migrate create -ext sql -dir migrations -seq create_miniblock_candidates_table
+`cd core/node && migrate create -ext sql -dir storage/migrations -seq create_miniblock_candidates_table`

 As the docs describe, note the tool will create 2 migration files, one to apply the migration and one to undo it.
 Please use "IF EXISTS" to prevent errors for creation and deletion of objects.

+To run migrations locally in the public schema for hand testing/experimentation, try:

+`migrate -source file://./core/node/storage/migrations/ -database "postgres://postgres:postgres@localhost:5433/river?sslmode=disable" up`

 [Postgres Examples](https://github.com/golang-migrate/migrate/blob/master/database/postgres/TUTORIAL.md)